 ED Ultrasound - CCH

 All residents are expected to utilize clinical ultrasound (CUS) in their daily ED work.
-During the July residency orientation, the CUS faculty and fellows teach small group workshops explaining the history and physics of CUS followed by hands on training.
-Training continues with dedicated rotations during the EM1, EM2, EM3, and EM4 years.
+During the July residency orientation, the CUS faculty and fellows teach small group workshops explaining the history and physics of CUS followed by hands on training in procedures and basic and advanced diagnostic ultrasound techniques.
+Training continues with dedicated rotations during the EM2, EM3, and EM4 years.

 Internal Medicine - CCH